skiffos/SkiffOS/README.md

 ## Introduction

 Skiff is a extremely lightweight, minimal, in-memory operating system for embedded Linux devices.
 It is also an intuitive and modular configuration package manager for [Buildroot](http://buildroot.org).
-While any embedded system workflow can be implemented under Skiff, the default workflow is described below.
+Theoretically, any Linux embedded system workflow can be replicated with Skiff configuration package sets.

 Skiff loads a small ~30MB image containing the Linux kernel and critical software (like networking/WiFi drivers) into RAM at boot-time, and never mounts the root filesystem.
 This allows the system to be powered off without a graceful shutdown with **no consequences** whatsoever.
 It offers **guaranteed boots and SSH reachability** which is ideal for embedded environments.

-Skiff uses **docker** containers for user-space software.
-It can intelligently rebuild nearly any Docker image from the ground-up to support any CPU architecture.
-This allows for a highly modular and reliable system environment while retaining the **ease-of-use** and repeatability Docker containers offer.
+Skiff optionally uses **docker** or **flatpak** containers for user-space software.
+This allows for a highly modular and reliable system environment while retaining the **ease-of-use** and reliability containerized systems offer.

-Skiff optionally can rsync a filesystem overlay at boot time on top of the compiled image to allow for easy persistent tweaks to the file tree.
-This functionality is typically used to tweak the SSH or networking configuration.

-Docker containers and images are stored in a separate persist filesystem partition.
-Thus, the mission-critical system is in-memory only, while the Docker partition can be repaired by the parent system automatically if necessary.
+Persistent containers, images, and data is stored on a separate filesystem partition.
+The mission-critical system is then in-memory, while the persist partition can be repaired or remounted by the parent system automatically at any time necessary.

 This repository includes configurations supporting a variety of embedded platforms, including Raspberry Pi and ODROID boards.

 ## Getting started

 Building a system with Skiff is easy!
 This example will build a basic OS for a Pi 3.

 You can type `make` at any time to see a status and help printout.
 Do this now, and look at the list of configuration packages.
 Select which ones you want, and set the comma-separated `SKIFF_CONFIG` variable:

 ```sh
 $ make                             # observe status output